 Metamaterial Noise Canceller

 The pipe itself consists of typical PVC.
-As with many other metamaterials that receive unique qualities, the trick is not so much in the material as it is in the inner structure.
+The trick is not so much in the material as it is in the inner structure.
 The ring is a deep-subwavelength acoustic metasurface unit cell comprising with a 60% open area for air passage.
 The intricate structure is a mathematical marvel that turns sound reflection into a labyrinth.

 There are many situations where air-permeable sound silencers are needed.
 The 3D printed noise blocker could serve as a smart sound barrier for fan or engine noise reduction.
 It could also find utility within walls of concert halls and stadiums.
 It may even be useful for car silencers, although admittedly, with a far different more resilient material.